-Overview Learning need Peace officers must recognize that one of the most reliable strategies for successful contacts with individuals from differing cultural, racial, or ethnic backgrounds is to treat all individuals and groups with dignity and respect.
-Learning objectives The chart below identifies the student learning objectives for th - After completing study of this chapter, the student will be able to: Objective ID explain strategies for effective communication within a diverse community, including: verbal communication 42.03.2 active listeningnonverbal communication 42.03.3 42.03.4 • describe positive officer behaviors during contacts with members of a cross-cultural community 42.03.5 discuss articles of faith that can be interpreted as a weapon, including: identification of the article proper handling and respect for the article 42.03.6
+Peace officers must recognize that one of the most reliable strategies for successful contacts with individuals from differing cultural, racial, or ethnic backgrounds is to treat all individuals and groups with dignity and respect.

+The chart below identifies the student learning objectives for this chapter.

+After completing study of this chapter, the student will be able to: Objective ID explain strategies for effective communication within a diverse community, including: verbal communication active listening nonverbal communication 42.03.2 42.03.3 42.03.4 describe positive officer behaviors during contacts with members of a cross-cultural community 42.03.5 discuss articles of faith that can be interpreted as a weapon, including: identification of the article proper handling and respect for the article 42.03.6

-In this chapter This chapter focuses on peace officers' actions and behaviors that can enhance their interactions with the members of an intercultural community.
+This chapter focuses on peace officers' actions and behaviors that can enhance their interactions with the members of an intercultural community.
 Refer to the chart below for specific topics.

-Торіс See Page
+Topic See Page

 Cross-Cultural Communication 3-3

 Cross-Cultural Contacts 3-11

 Chapter Synopsis 3-21

 Workbook Learning Activities 3-22